Where to stay in Perth First Time: Best Areas

 You can catch a show at the 20th-century His Majesty’s Theatre on Hay Street.
 It is the only remaining working Edwardian Baroque theatre in Australia that played host to world renowned musicals, ballet, and opera.

-King Street, Murray Street, and Hay Street, is are some of the popular streets in the heart of CBD.
+King Street, Murray Street, and Hay Street, is are some of the popular streets in CBD.
 King Street is packed with early 20th-century buildings, as well as designer shops and boutiques. it is a great place to do window shopping.

 The Twilight Hawkers Markets is a great place for foodies.
 The market runs every Friday night from October to April.
 You can enjoy the tastiest street food from around the world in the heart of Perth.